 In 2012, the former volleyball champion also turned to the world of acting and has thus far taken part in various theatrical performances.
 His first performance was in ‘La leggenda del pallavolista volante’, a play inspired by his volleyball career.
 Shortly before this, in 2012, he took part in a research project on sport social cohesion and innovation.
 He was also instrumental in the Municipality of Milan’s pilot project aimed at connecting local sports associations

-As a speaker, Italian born Andrea Zorzi focuses on such aspects as the similarities in the sport and business world as well as sport as a means of social adhesion and innovation.
+As a speaker, Italian born Andrea Zorzi focuses on such aspects as the similarities in the sports and business world as well as sport as a means of social adhesion and innovation.
 He speaks two languages, i.e. Italian and English